habeeb3579/Mlops-proj/02-experimental_tracking/README.md

 - **Random Forest**: n_estimators, max_depth, min_samples_split, min_samples_leaf
 - **XGBoost**: learning_rate, max_depth, min_child_weight, subsample, colsample_bytree, reg_alpha, reg_lambda

+To run lassolarscv, we need to use dense matrix and not sparse, so our processing One-hot should set sparse to false

 To customize the hyperparameter search:

 ```python